 Delhi Police raid home of former ‘NewsClick’ journalist Anusha Paul in Kerala

-The police questioned Paul on whether she covered the farmers’ protests, NRC-CAA protests and the Covid-19 management by the Centre.
+They questioned Paul about reporting on the farmer protests, the citizenship law protests and the Centre’s management of the pandemic.

 The Delhi Police on Friday raided the home of former NewsClick employee Anusha Paul in Kerala’s Pathanamthitta district as part of an investigation against the digital news website, reported The Hindu.